projectblacklight/blacklight_range_limit/README.md

 * **chart_segment_border_color** / **chart_segment_bg_color** :
   * Set colors for the edge and fill of the segment bars in the histogram.
 * chart_aspect_ratio: for chart.js, will fill available width then this determines size of chart. defaults to 2
-* **:maxlength** :
-  * Default 4.
-Changes the value of the `maxlength` attribute of the text boxes, which determines how many digits can be entered.

 ## Javascript dependencies